 COBRA is a federal law that gives you the option to keep your employer group health plan coverage for a limited time after your employment ends or after you would otherwise lose coverage.
 This continuation coverage is generally offered for 18 months, and 36 months in some cases.

 If you qualify for COBRA because the covered employee either 1) died, 2) lost his/her job, or 3) became entitled to Medicare, the employer must tell the plan administrator.
 Once the plan administer is notified, the plan must let you know you have the right to choose COBRA coverage.

 If you don’t receive a notice, but you find out your coverage has ended, or if you get divorced, call the employer’s benefits administrator or the group health plan as soon as possible and ask about your COBRA rights.

 If you qualify for COBRA because you’ve become divorced or legally separated from the insured employee or if you were a dependent child or dependent adult who is no longer a dependent, then you or the covered employee needs to let the plan administrator know about your change in situation within 60 days of the change.

-Most people choose to be 100% covered the month their part B is effective because they don’t want to wait until after turning 65 or after part B is effective to shop around for a plan.
+Most people choose to be 100% covered the month their Medicare Part B is effective because they don’t want to wait until after turning 65 or after Part B is effective to shop around for a plan.

 You have a 6-month Medigap open enrollment period, during which you can buy any Medigap policy sold in your state for the same price as people with good health, even if you have health problems.
-This period automatically starts the month you’re 65 and enrolled in Medicare Part B, and once it’s over, you can’t get it again.
+This period automatically starts once you’re 65 or older and initiate your Medicare Part B enrollment for the first time, and once it’s over, you can’t get it again.

-This way you are covered the month you turn 65 or the month your part B becomes effective, rather than rushing to find a plan during your Medigap enrollment window.
+This way you are covered the month you turn 65 or the month your Medicare Part B becomes effective, rather than rushing to find a plan during your Medigap enrollment window.